How to Prepare

-We have to learn to accept the fact that we all fear the possibility of this virtual disaster... a monster shaped as a guitarist getting stuck in the middle of a piece while people throw tomatoes and lettuce at him, our colleagues nodding "no good, no good, I want my money back" or "Thanks God I didn't have to pay for this %?$", the critics saying "A disastrous concert by John Smith" or people pointing at us in the streets saying "That's the guy who got stuck in bar number 25 while tomatoes were flying".
+We have to learn to accept the fact that we all fear the possibility of this virtual disaster... a monster shaped as a guitarist getting stuck in the middle of a piece while people throw tomatoes and lettuce at him, our colleagues nodding "no good, no good, I want my money back" or "Thank God I didn't have to pay for this %?$", the critics saying "A disastrous concert by John Smith" or people pointing at us in the streets saying "That's the guy who got stuck in bar number 25 while tomatoes were flying".

 I have felt and will surely keep feeling these monsters attacking me every time I decide to play for people.
 The only thing that has changed with the years, is my attitude towards these phantoms... they are my friends now and they change into angels the minute I walk on stage.
 You better be willing to accept this truth because as long as you are from planet Earth, this will be the norm.

 Just like any other human being, we prefer the intimacy of our studios rather than the coldness of a stage.
 Yes, stage is cold no matter how cozy we try to make it.
-It is here that we have to start examining a series of factors which will surely put things in perspective and help us see the whole thing in its real light.
+It is here that we have to start examining a series of factors that will surely put things in perspective and help us see the whole thing in its real light.
 I will tell you what I do when I practice and prepare for a concert: I am always in a "giving concert mode" in my practice.
-My faith has thought me that I always have an audience, one made of my children and wife, Angels, Saints and God himself.
+My faith has thought me that I always have an audience, one made of my children and wife, Angels, Saints, and God himself.
 Having said that, and, admitting that faith takes more work and dedication than guitar playing, it is easy to understand that when I go on stage I have: all of the above plus a few struggling souls very much like me helping me fulfill my mission in life.
-Mistakes on stage: I see as nothing compared to mistakes behind and beyond the stage and the applause: It helps me to think: "If these people heard my Confessions, they would certainly not clap their hands!".
+Mistakes on stage: I see them as nothing compared to mistakes behind and beyond the stage and the applause: It helps me to think: "If these people heard my Confessions, they would certainly not clap their hands!".
 I recommend you consider these issues very deeply.

 Renato Bellucci Concert at Teatro Municipal, 2013.

-Scientific and psychological approach to the concert situation, which is an intellectual activity, have some good answers and it has been proven that the right amount of anxiety and total control is the ideal place to be for optimum performance.
+Scientific and psychological approaches to the concert situation, which is an intellectual activity, have some good answers and it has been proven that the right amount of anxiety and total control is the ideal place to be for optimum performance.
 The term that describes this situation is called hypomania (hypo=less than usual mania=strong desire for something).
 In other words, a controlled desire.
-Being professionals gives us the know-how, while being intelligent gives us the right perspective.
+Being professionals gives us the know-how while being intelligent gives us the right perspective.

 Several tests have shown that good humor is a powerful trigger that helps balance these two factors.
-I often walk around the backstage with my Walkman, hearing stand-up comedians.
+I often walk around backstage with my Walkman, hearing stand-up comedians.
 It is a great moderator.
 It is far better than playing scales like crazy.

 It helps if you remember these facts: Emotions are, in essence, impulses to react instantly in order to handle life.
 It is a mechanism that evolution has instilled in us.
-The root of the word emotion is motere, Latin for to move, plus the prefix e = move away, suggesting that a tendency to act is implicit in every emotion.
+The root of the word emotion is "motere", Latin for to move, plus the prefix e = "move away", suggesting that a tendency to act is implicit in every emotion.